 Can a Ventless Gas Fireplace be Converted to Vented?

-Sadly, it is not a feasible proposition.
+Sadly, it’s not a good option.
 Ventless fireplaces were not made to have vents.
 What that means is that their whole construction and way of burning is for the sole purpose of being ventless.
 So it isn’t a matter of simply connecting a pipe from the fireplace through the roof.

 That really is only the start.
 If it could be done it would also involve sealing a glass panel to the front of a fireplace that was not made to be sealed.
 There is also the issue of how it burns.
 If you were changing it for aesthetic reasons, you still would not be able to put vented fireplace logs into the ventless fireplace.